StackVista/stackstate-docs/configure/telemetry/send_events.md

 {
-  "collection_timestamp": 1548855554, // the epoch timestamp for the collection in seconds "events": {}, // see the section on "events", below "internalHostname": "local.test", // the host that is sending this data "metrics": [], // see the section on "metrics", below "service_checks": [],
+  "collection_timestamp": 1548855554, // the epoch timestamp for the collection in seconds "events": {}, // see the section on "events", below "internalHostname": "local.test", // the host sending this data "metrics": [], // see the section on "metrics", below "service_checks": [],
   "topologies": [], // used for sending topology data